Node Client Web UI Deployment

 In Kubernetes clusters, an application proxy server (such as Nginx Proxy server and HAProxy) is often used.
 We can use a proxy server to expose node-client-webui servers.

-Depending on how a proxy server is configured, override is similar either to that of ingress or to that of load balancer.
+Depending on how a proxy server is configured, the values are similar either to that of ingress or to that of load balancer.
 If the proxy server provides TLS communication, tlsOverProxy.enabled should be true.
 The FrontendURL and BackendURL should be set accordingly.

-- tls commuincation is provided by a proxy server
+- TLS communication is provided by a proxy server

-- the same rewrite rule is implemented in a proxy server
+- The same rewrite rule is implemented in the proxy server

 ---